BigSoftVideo/DOTE/settings.md

 ##### Additional audio and video decoding

-- Install or config FFmpeg manually if necessary.
+- Install or configure FFmpeg manually if necessary.

-##### Application error reporting
+##### Application error reporting <a id='error-settings'></a>

-- Select the most appropriate error reporting mode.
+- Select the most appropriate error reporting mode:
+  - Disabled.
+Nothing is ever sent to the developers.
+  - Enabled, but only the user can send an error report manually to the developers.
+  - Enabled, with the additional permission that errors discovered by DOTE will automatically be sent to the developers.

 ##### Shortcuts